lynnlangit/aws-for-bioinformatics/README.md

 This repo is a companion to the course **"AWS for Bioinformatics"**.

 - [Kelly Kermode](https://github.com/kellykermode) is my co-author for this course.
-- The course will be released in late 2022.
+- The course is a WIP, we'll be adding more resources frequently.
+Please 'watch' to get updates.
 - This course covers a set of generic genomics reference architectures with key AWS services
   - for detail see the `Reference` section - [link](https://github.com/lynnlangit/aws-for-bioinformatics/tree/main/7_REF_Info)